-Please mark your calendar and plan to join us for Rare Disease Week on Capitol Hill, to be held February 27 through March 2, 2017 in Washington, DC.
+Rare Disease Legislative Advocates recently hosted a webinar which provided an overview of Rare Disease Week on Capitol Hill, to be held February 27th through March 2nd, 2017 in Washington, DC.
 The week of events brings together rare disease community members from across the country to be educated on federal legislative issues, meet other advocates, and share their unique stories with legislators.

 About Grant Kerber

 This author has yet to write their bio.Meanwhile lets just say that we are proud Grant Kerber contributed a whooping 41 entries.

 Thanks to a generous donation to our Rare Giving program, we are able to increase the amount offered to recipients!
 Advocates in Maryland and Virginia are eligible to receive $400 stipends, while advocates in other states in the continental U.S. are eligible to receive $800.
 Advocates in Alaska, Hawaii and Puerto Rico are eligible to receive $1,000 stipends.

 NEVER doubt that your voice as a rare disease advocate matters!
 President Obama just signed the 21st Century Cures Act into law, after it passed both the House and Senate with broad bipartisan support.
 This would not have been possible without advocates from EveryLife Foundation for Rare Diseases, Global Genes, National Organization for Rare Disorders, […]